Which trends offer opportunities or pose threats to the European fish and seafood market?

-- Openly communicate with your customers on the specification of the product you are about to produce and write down the agreed details on specification, treatment and glazing in the contract so no misunderstanding can present itself when the product reaches the European customer.
+- Openly communicate with your customer on the specifications of the product you are about to produce and write down the agreed details on specifications, treatment and glazing in the contract, so no misunderstanding can present itself when the product reaches the European customer.

-Maruha Nichiro, the world’s biggest seafood company, purchased Seafood Connection to have better access to the European market and, through Seafood Connection, then made other acquisitions such as Anova Seafood in the Netherlands and Inlet Seafish in Spain.
+Maruha Nichiro, the world’s biggest seafood company, purchased Seafood Connection in 2013 to have better access to the European market, and then, through Seafood Connection, made other acquisitions such as Anova Seafood in the Netherlands in 2018 and Inlet Seafish in Spain in 2019.

 - Find your way into bigger groups and aim to become a preferred supplier.
 This could give you access to a much more stable demand, allowing you to become less dependent on spot market selling.

 - Subscribe to newsletters of the major seafood news media such as UndercurrentNews, Intrafish and Seafood Source to stay up to date about mergers and acquisitions, to make sure that you understand the latest market dynamics.